ShwetaNagre/MIP_ORACLE/README.md

 # MIP_ORACLE: Identifies unique target regions with diagnostic significance in pathogens.

-A software to filter and identify unique target regions with diagnostic significance in antimicrobial resistance genes, and various other pathogen genomes.
+---

 # Table of contents
   1. Demo-Preview
   2. Requirements
   3. Workflow
 ---
 # Demo-Preview
-Molecular Inversion Probes(MIPs) are single-stranded DNA molecules containing two complementary regions that flank the target DNA.
+MIP_ORACLE is a software to filter and identify Molecular Inversion Probes with diagnostic significance in antimicrobial resistance genes, and various other pathogen genomes.
+MIPs are single-stranded DNA molecules containing two complementary regions that flank the target DNA.
 These molecules often have a Fluorophore, DNA barcode, or Molecular tag for unique identification.

 ![MIP_example](https://github.com/SakshiPandey97/MIP_ORACLE/assets/59496870/9d92d545-ffe3-42c6-9125-0c3271ccd35f)